MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 // Open a new tab in the first-created terminal window with the default profile wt -w 1 nt

+// Open a new tab in the terminal window named foo with the default profile.
+If foo does not exist then, create a new window named foo. wt -w foo nt
 ```

 #### [Linux](#tab/linux)